Redditor Reveals How Engineers Made Use of "Chicken Gun" to Fire Bird Carcasses at Aircraft Components Just to Test Plane Safety

 A Chicken Gun is a compressed air cannon that fires bird carcasses

-Here are what redditors had to say:
+Here is what Redditors had to say:

-World war 3 and World war 4
+World War 3 and World War 4

-Thawing the chickens
+Thawing the Chickens

 The use of birds for testing raises important ethical discussions around animal welfare and the justification of using sentient beings for experimental purposes.